Erik-orange/git-notes/README.md

 * `touch` creates a new file, but also used to update timestamps on a file.

-* Use `command` + `K` to clear the terminal screen
+* Use `command` + `K` to clear the terminal screen.

  ___

 ## Configuration

-* `$ git config --global user.name "John Doe"` sets a first and last name
+* `$ git config --global user.name "John Doe"` sets a first and last name.

-* `$ git config --global user.email "john-doe@gmail.com"` set the user email address
+* `$ git config --global user.email "john-doe@gmail.com"` set the user email address.

-* `$ git config --global color.ui true` turns on code highlighting
+* `$ git config --global color.ui true` turns on code highlighting.

-* `$ git config --list` shows a list of all the set git configurations
+* `$ git config --list` shows a list of all the set git configurations.

-* `$ git init` initializes a hidden directory called `.git` in the project's root directory and sets up file structure for git
+* `$ git init` initializes a hidden directory called `.git` in the project's root directory and sets up file structure for git.

  ___

  ## Adding/Removing Files

 * `$ git add my-new-file.txt`

 * `$ git add my-new-file.txt other-file.js`

-* `$ git add .` adds all files in the current directory to the staging area
+* `$ git add .` adds all files in the current directory to the staging area.

-* `$ git add -all` adds all the files in the root directory and other directories
+* `$ git add -all` adds all the files in the root directory and other directories.

-* `$ git rm --cached my-file-name` the `--cached` option indicats files in the staging area
+* `$ git rm --cached my-file-name` the `--cached` option indicats files in the staging area.

-* `$ git rm -r folder-name` recursively removes all folders and files from the working directory
+* `$ git rm -r folder-name` recursively removes all folders and files from the working directory.

 ___